camunda/camunda-modeler/docs/.project/PATCH_RELEASE.md

 ## Template

-A list of things to perform with Camunda Modeler patch release.
+A list of things to perform to cut a Camunda Modeler patch release.

 ```markdown
 Release Camunda Modeler `vVERSION`: